brenogibson/cv-heatmap-demos/README.md

 ### Cost

-_You are responsible for the cost of the AWS services used while running this Guidance.
-As of November 2024, the cost for running this Guidance with the default settings in the US East (N. Virginia) Region is approximately $125 per month for processing 360 minutes of video._
+You are responsible for the cost of the AWS services used while running this Guidance.
+As of December 2024, the cost for running this Guidance with the default settings in the US East (N. Virginia) Region is approximately $76 per month for processing 56 hours (8 hours per day, 7 days) of video.

-_We recommend creating a [Budget](https://docs.aws.amazon.com/cost-management/latest/userguide/budgets-managing-costs.html) through [AWS Cost Explorer](https://aws.amazon.com/aws-cost-management/aws-cost-explorer/) to help manage costs.
+We recommend creating a [Budget](https://docs.aws.amazon.com/cost-management/latest/userguide/budgets-managing-costs.html) through [AWS Cost Explorer](https://aws.amazon.com/aws-cost-management/aws-cost-explorer/) to help manage costs.
 Prices are subject to change.
-For full details, refer to the pricing webpage for each AWS service used in this Guidance._
+For full details, refer to the pricing webpage for each AWS service used in this Guidance.

 ### Sample Cost Table